azamsharp/azamsharp.github.io/_posts/testing.md

 As your business grows, a single aggregate model might not be enough to maintain the life cycle and side effects of an entire application.
 This is where we will introduce multiple aggregate models.
 These aggregate models are based on the bounded context of the application.
 Bounded context refers to a specific area of the system that has clear boundaries and is designed to serve a particular business purpose or domain.

-In an e-commerce application, we have have several bounded contexts including checkout process, inventory management system, catalog, fulfillment, shipment, ordering, marketing and customer management module.
+In an e-commerce application, we can have several bounded contexts including checkout process, inventory management system, catalog, fulfillment, shipment, ordering, marketing and customer management modules.

 Defining bounded context is important in software development and it helps to break down the application into small manageable pieces.
 This also allows teams to work on different parts of the system without interfering with each other.

-Developers are usually not good in finding bounded context of software applications.
+Developers are usually not good in finding bounded context for software applications.
 The main reason is that their technical knowledge does not directly map into domain knowledge.
-Domain knowledge requires different set of skills and a domain expert is a better fit for this kind of role.
+Domain knowledge requires different set of skills and a domain expert is a better suited for this kind of role.
 A domain expert is a person, who may not be tech savvy but understands how the business or a particular domain works.
-In large projects, you may have multiple domain experts each handling a different business domain.
+In large projects, you may have multiple domain experts, each handling a different business domain.
 This is why it is extremely important for developers to communicate with domain experts and understand the domain before starting any development.

 Once, you have identified different bounded contexts associated with your application you can represent them in the form of aggregate models.
 This is shown in the diagram below.

 ![Multiple Aggregate Root](/images/aggregate-model-updated.002.jpeg)

 The network layer can also be divided into multiple HTTP clients or you can use a single generic network layer for your entire application.
-This is shown in the diagram below.
+This is shown in the following diagram.

 ![Multiple Aggregate Root](/images/aggregate-model-updated.003.jpeg)

-The Catalog aggregate model will be responsible for providing the view with all the entities associated with Catalog.
+The Catalog aggregate model will be responsible for providing views with all the entities associated with Catalog.
 This can include but not limited to:

 - Product
 - Category
 - Brand
 - Review

-The Ordering aggregate model will be responsible for providing view with all the ordering related entities.
+The Ordering aggregate model will be responsible for providing views with all the ordering related entities.
 This can include but not limited to:

 - Order
 - OrderLineItem